The Best Christmas Markets in Europe on a River Cruise

-Christmas markets in Europe have a rich cultural history dating back hundreds of years.
-These days, revelers show up by the thousand to enjoy the aroma of gingerbread and mulled wine alongside charming stalls selling traditional toys, local crafts, specialty foods and more.
+The best Christmas markets in Europe draw revelers by the thousand to enjoy the aroma of gingerbread and mulled wine alongside charming stalls selling traditional toys, local crafts, specialty foods and more.
+And they've been doing this, in some cases, for hundreds of years.

-So where are the best Christmas markets in Europe and how can you get there on a river cruise?
+So where are the best Christmas markets in Europe and how can you get to them on a river cruise?
 Read on and get planning your holiday festivities.

 When it comes to the best European Christmas markets, the historic festivities in Nuremberg top most lists.
 Nuremberg's Christmas market dates back to the 16th century and the city is referred to as the world's "Gingerbread Capital of the World."
 Why?
 During the 1500s, the city's bakers -- already creating the city's famed lebkuchen (gingerbread cookies) -- began building elaborate gingerbread houses and the tradition spread throughout Europe.